eaguilera23/miSalleScrapper/README.md

 In this repository you will find the server side of the product, which gets the students information from the university system, and returns it as a 'json' for its manipulation.

+The code of the app complementing the server can be found at

 ### Characteristics

 With miSalle you can get: